YunzhiZhang/vegMonitor/README.md

 ### 3. Vegetation loss detection using a custom-rasterized Mann-Whitney technique

-Generic R-script `vegLossDetection.R` with a useful function is still under development.
+`vegLossDetection.R` is a generic R-script with a useful function.
+This is still under development.